lrhn/dep-pkgspec/DEP-pkgspec.md

 As part of the implementation of this proposal, the "pub" tool should be changed to allow writing a `packages.cfg` file where it currently creates a "package" directory in a package's root directory.
 Pub should avoid automatically creating duplicate `packages.cfg` files in other locations.

-Tools that need to support the "--package-spec" parameter includes the standalone VM, dart2js, and dart-analyzer.
+Tools that need to support the "--package-path" parameter includes the standalone VM, dart2js, and dart-analyzer.

 ### Look for `packages.cfg` recursively for local files.
 A tool is only required to look for the `packages.cfg` file next to the entry point.
 It would be useful if the tool checks the parent directory as well, recursively, so that there is no need for extra package resolution files when running files in a sub-directory.
 This mainly makes sense for local files, so it should be done only if the entry-point is a `file:` URI.

-We require that tools that are passed neither `--package-root` nor `--package-spec` as command line parameters with an entry point that is a `file:` URI must also *check* if a `packages` directory exists next to the entry point, and not just assume it.
+We require that tools that are passed neither `--package-root` nor `--package-path` as command line parameters with an entry point that is a `file:` URI must also *check* if a `packages` directory exists next to the entry point, and not just assume it.
 If the directory does not exist, the tool should check for the existence of a `packages.cfg` in the parent directory, and all the way along the path from the root file system root, stopping when the first file is found.

 This allows running `dart program.dart` on any dart file in a package without extra symlinks and without extra duplicates of the package resolution file, since the `packages.cfg` file in the root of the package directory will take presedence.